 It’s not that often that I’m in Court but yesterday was one of those dreaded days.

-During last year I received a Notice of Intended Prosecution (NIP) for exceeding the speed limit.
+In February I received a Notice of Intended Prosecution (NIP) for exceeding the speed limit.

 The vehicle was “caught” speeding on a ‘Smart Motorway’ speed camera section of the M25 and the alleged speed was 58mph — on a motorway, the horror!